camunda/camunda-bpm-examples/spring-boot-starter/example-webapp/README.md

 You can build the application with `mvn clean install` and then run it with `java -jar` command.

-Then you can access Camunda Webapps in browser: `http://localhost:8080` (provide login/password from `application.yaml`)
+Then you can access Camunda Webapps in browser: `http://localhost:8080` (provide login/password from `application.yaml`, default: demo/demo)